We’ve all heard of depression and anxiety, but when it comes to obscure mental illnesses, we’re not so well-informed.

 This syndrome is where a person thinks they are turning into an animal, and not just a wolf, all kinds of cases have been reported, from cats, birds, frogs, even bees.

-This is where your hand literally has a mind of its own and will not do what you want it to do.
-It grabs things, moves on its own accord, basically it’s as if it belongs to another person.
+The syndrome is described when one’s hand behaves as if it has its own mind and will not do what you want it to do.
+It moves on its own accord, grabs things, touches other people, and acts beyond the control of the person it belongs to.

 17. Reduplicative paramnesia